iterative/mlem.ai/content/docs/get-started/index.md

 But instead of pickling the model we saved it with MLEM (check out the [full list of ML frameworks](/doc/object-reference/model) that MLEM supports.)

-Now let's run this script and see how we save the model.
+Now let's run this script and see how MLEM saved the model.

 ```cli
 $ python train.py